 Targeted Landing Pages: These pages will do wonders for both on and off-page SEO.
 When implemented properly, well-designed and targeted, they’re sure to bring traffic to your domain.
 Your targeted landing pages need to be simple, easy to navigate and load quickly.

 4. Connect with IT Influencers Online

 In this digital era, social media inevitably stands out as a champion in marketing.
 Recent figures prove this.
 Social media platforms, having over 2 billion users, govern on average 134 minutes of a person’s time every day.
 So how can you make sure that your IT marketing strategies align with the social media trends?

 5. Create Your Social Media Strategy from Top to Bottom

 Firstly, set goals that’ll address your social media marketing hot buttons.
-Research your target audience well, and find out about how your competitors are doing on social media.
+Research your target audience well, and find out how your competitors are doing on social media.